Accessibility Tools

 I can only thank you.

-You saturate me with impressions
+You satisfy me with impressions

 and fill my thoughts.

-Every time I"m with you,
+Every time I am with you,

 it comes back to me,